Wulf

-Cynewulf, Rudolph, Ludolf, Adolf etc., it was extremely common.
-Förstemann explains this as originally motivated by the wolf as an animal sacred to Wodanaz, but notes that the large number of names indicates that the element had become a meaningless suffix of male names at an early time (and was therefore not anymore considered a "pagan" element at the time of Christianisation.
+Cynewulf, Rudolph, Ludolf, Adolf, etc. Förstemann explains this as originally motivated by the wolf as an animal sacred to Wodanaz, but notes that the large number of names indicates that the element had become a meaningless suffix of male names at an early time (and was therefore no longer considered a "pagan" element at the time of Christianisation).
 Some early missionaries among Germanic folk still used it, like bishop Wulfilas however his family had been adopted earlier by the Goths.
-By the tenth century, there was clearly no "pagan" connotation left with such names, and saints and bishops bore names such as Wulfstan or Wolfgang).
+By the tenth century, there was clearly no pagan connotation left with such names, and saints and bishops bore names such as Wulfstan or Wolfgang).

 Förstemann counts 381 names in -ulf, -olf, among which only four are feminine.